First some utility functions.

 ## [1] 0.043

-# function to perform permutation test
+A utility function to perform the permutation test.

 perm.test <- function(x, y, n.perm=1000, var.equal=TRUE){